elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 ### Solutions

 The following practices help improve interoperability and reuse of agro-ecology datasets across disciplines and infrastructures:
-* Adopt community metadata standards where possible, selecting those that best match your data types, as described in e.g. the {% tool "agroserv" %}.
+* Adopt community metadata standards where possible, selecting those that best match your data types and community expectations.
+For example, guidance on recommended standards and how they map to common agroecology data types is collected via the {% tool "agroserv" %}, which links out to discipline- and technology-specific best practices.
-* Use controlled vocabularies and ontologies to standardise terminology (especially for environments, traits, and management variables).
+* Use controlled vocabularies and ontologies to standardise terminology, especially for describing environments, experimental conditions, traits, organisms, and management variables.
+This improves consistency within a project and makes it easier to integrate datasets across studies and infrastructures.
 Useful resources include:
-   * {% tool "agroportal" %} (agronomic and plant science ontologies);
+  * {% tool "agroportal" %}: a curated portal for agronomy and related domains (e.g., plant sciences, nutrition, biodiversity), supporting ontology search, browsing, and semantic annotation.
-   * {% tool "the-environment-ontology" %} (environmental descriptors);
+  * {% tool "the-environment-ontology" %}: a widely used ontology for environmental and habitat descriptors, often used to harmonise site and environmental context.
-   * {% tool "crop-ontology" %} (crop and trait descriptions);
+  * {% tool "crop-ontology" %}: provides standardised trait and variable descriptions for crops, commonly used in plant breeding and phenotyping contexts.
-   * {% tool "ontology-lookup-service" %};
+  * {% tool "ontology-lookup-service" %}: a general-purpose service for searching and resolving terms across many biomedical and life science ontologies, useful when projects span multiple domains.

-   * {% tool "agroserv" %}.
+  * {% tool "agroserv" %}: the AgroServ FAIRsharing collection complements the ontology resources above by pointing to recommended community standards, and project-relevant guidance across life sciences and beyond.
 * Keep identifiers consistent across datasets for sites, plots, samples, and observations, so that data from different sources can be reliably linked and integrated.
    * See also: [Your task - Identifiers](identifiers)
 * Choose formats that support long-term reuse and integration, and document format choices early in the project (including version and conventions used).